-This article will investigate its uses, modes of action, side effects and precautions.
+This article will look at the uses, modes of action, side effects, and precautions of this drug.

 Here are some key points about aripiprazole.
 More detail and supporting information is in the main article.